 The noise was the most noticeable.
 Everyone chatting and laughing basically just having a good time.
 Kinda odd in the middle of the woods.

 On one hand, I’m glad so many people are discovering the natural beauty of Hight Tatras.
 On the other hand, some of them could learn to behave.

 The eye of the sea is incredibly large and it’s possible to walk all around it but we did not do it.
 There were people everywhere an eye could see.
 Once we found our spot we just chilled like the rest of the people and prepared for our way down.
 This time on our own without horses.

 The sight was breathtaking.
 Makes you feel so small yet part of something huge.

 Not even the most beautiful photos I could take would do justice to the actual sight I’ve witnessed in Zakopane.
 I’m sure the amount of tourist is a great reflection of how really worth it this hike is.

 Our walk down was much easier once we got into the rhythm of it.
 We took the shortcuts I mentioned before.
 I myself had to be extra careful as I’m super clumsy on a flat surface, not to mention slippery stone steps with a steeper trajectory.
 Thank God and of the administration of the park for the railing on the sides.

 Funny enough we were walking along the border between Slovakia and Poland.
 We had one country on the right site and the other on the left.

-It’s a well know fact that hight Tatras are beautiful.
+It’s a well-known fact that high Tatras are beautiful.
 I personally never visited from the other side of the hills and hike to the Eye of the sea is quicker and easier from the Polish side of High Tatras.
 It’s a fairly easy tour with rewarding sight at the end.
-Even if you’re not experienced tourist you can still manage this one fair and square.
+Even if you’re not an experienced tourist you can still manage this one fair and square.
 Horses carriage are gonna make it even easier and more memorable for you.